thanhnd/comedies/README.md

-This is just a simple project to practice Swift
+This is just a very simple project to practice Swift